Mess kit

-A mess kit is a collection of silverware and cookware used during camping and backpacking, as well as extended military campaigns.
-There are many varieties of mess kits available to consumers, and militaries commonly provide them to their troops.
+A mess kit is a collection of silverware and cookware designed for use by military personnel for food and military rations.
+They may also be used during camping and backpacking.
+There are many varieties of mess kits that militaries issue to their personnel that later become available to consumers.

 Mess tin

 A mess tin is an item in a mess kit, designed to be used over portable cooking apparatus.
 A mess tin can be thought of as a portable version of a saucepan, intended primarily for boiling but also useful for frying.
 Mess tins were originally a military design, but are also popular among civilian campers.

-Mess tins are generally rectangular with rounded off edges - the rounded edges are easier to clean inside than a sharp corner.
+Mess tins are generally rectangular with rounded off edges – the rounded edges are easier to clean inside than a sharp corner.
 Most mess tins are supplied as a set, with one slightly larger than the other, allowing them to nestle together for easy packing.
 This arrangement is also useful when using the tins for boiling, as the smaller tin can be used to hold the liquid, with the larger tin placed on top to act as a lid.
 In order to save weight, some designs stick with a single mess tin with a lid, with the lid often having a secondary role as a frying pan.